Main Content start here

 Technological Advancements and Innovation

 With the introduction of this indigenous MRI scanner, the cost of MRI scanning is expected to decrease significantly for the general public, thereby enhancing accessibility to what has traditionally been a costly procedure.
-This development will also lead to substantial reductions in capital expenditure previously incurred through the procurement of MRI scanners from international markets, consequently conserving foreign exchange reserves.
+This development will also lead to substantial reductions in capital expenditure previously incurred in procuring MRI scanners from international markets, thereby conserving foreign exchange reserves.
 Innovations in software algorithms and imaging techniques, such as functional MRI (fMRI) and diffusion-weighted imaging (DWI), further expand the diagnostic capabilities of MRI systems.

 The integration of artificial intelligence (AI) and machine learning (ML) into MRI analysis is another notable trend.
 AI-powered algorithms can assist radiologists in interpreting images more accurately and efficiently, leading to faster diagnosis and reduced turnaround times.
 This trend is expected to gain traction as AI technologies continue to mature and healthcare providers seek to optimize workflow and diagnostic accuracy.